-The appellant must pay the \$500 docket fee, plus \$5.00 processing fee, to the district court clerk when the Notice of Appeal is filed.
+The appellant must pay the \$600 docket fee, plus \$5.00 processing fee, to the district court clerk when the Notice of Appeal is filed.

 An appellant who cannot afford to pay the fee must file in the district court a motion for "in forma pauperis" ("IFP") status unless the district court already permitted the defendant to proceed IFP in that court and has not revoked that status.
 See 28 U.S.C. §1915; FRAP 24.
+If the district court has denied or revoked IFP status, stated that "no appeal would be taken in good faith," or stated that the "appeal is frivolous pursuant to 28 U.S.C. § 1915(d)," the appellant must pay the filing fee or make a motion in this Court for IFP.

-The motion for IFP must include (1) the Court's T-1080 Motion Information Statement (see Motions, below), (2) a statement explaining the merits of the appeal, and (3) a completed FRAP Form 4

-(Affidavit Accompanying Motion for Permission to Appeal in Forma Pauperis).
+The motion for IFP must include (1) the Court's T-1080 Motion Information Statement (see Motions, below), (2) a statement explaining the merits of the appeal, and (3) a completed FRAP Form 4 (Affidavit Accompanying Motion for Permission to Appeal in Forma Pauperis).
 See FRAP 24(a); LR 24.1; LR 27.1 (a)(1), (2).
 The motion must be served on all other parties in the case, and a proof of service form must be submitted with the motion.
 The motion papers must be typed or legibly printed.